gaborcsapo/CTEXI/README.md

 # CTEXI Android App

+###The team
+- commits made by gc1569 and STUDENT are Gabor
+- wld224 Leigthon
+- ma3585 Muaz

 ### First Release
 - Has the basic UI implementation, with buttons leading to the correct pages
 - Displays a static response when driver is requested